mui/mui-x/docs/data/data-grid/columns/columns.md

 ### Visible columns

-Those selectors do not take into account hidden columns
+Those selectors do not take into account hidden columns.

 {{"demo": "VisibleColumnsSelectorsNoSnap.js", "bg": "inline", "hideToolbar": true}}

 ### Defined columns

-Those selectors consider all the defined columns, including hidden ones
+Those selectors consider all the defined columns, including hidden ones.

 {{"demo": "ColumnsSelectorsNoSnap.js", "bg": "inline", "hideToolbar": true}}

-More information about the selectors and how to use them on the [dedicated page](/components/data-grid/state#access-the-state)
+More information about the selectors and how to use them on the [dedicated page](/components/data-grid/state#access-the-state).

 ## API